Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 Default aspect ratio
 ********************

 This option defines the default image aspect ratio configured any time a video file is opened.
-It is the same as manually configuring the menu Image > Image format.
+It is the same as manually configuring the menu :menuselection:`Image --> Image format`.

 The following options are available:

-- Auto detection
+- :guilabel:`Auto detection`
-- Force 4:3
+- :guilabel:`Force 4:3`
-- Force 16:9
+- :guilabel:`Force 16:9`

-The *Auto detection* option uses the image size and the pixel aspect ratio found in the video file metadata to calculate the image height.
+The :guilabel:`Auto detection` option uses the image size and the pixel aspect ratio found in the video file metadata to calculate the image height.
 The other options will change the height of the video to match a 4:3 or 16:9 aspect ratio.

 Always deinterlace when opening a new video
 *******************************************

 This option forces the deinterlacing mechanism to be enabled for all opened files.
-It is the same as manually configuring the menu Image > Deinterlace.
+It is the same as manually configuring the menu :menuselection:`Image --> Deinterlace`.

 Default annotations file